 A hernia can’t heal on its own, and your doctor at the Center for Minimally Invasive and Robotic Surgery may recommend surgery to repair a hernia when symptoms begin to worsen or if you’re at risk for a life-threatening health condition.

-Dr. Prebil and Dr. Ballecer are world leaders in hernia repair using the advanced da Vinci robotic surgical system.
-They can perform hernia repairs using only small incisions to reduce your risk for surgical complications.
+Dr. Prebil is a world leader in hernia repair using the advanced da Vinci robotic surgical system.
+He can perform hernia repairs using only small incisions to reduce your risk for surgical complications.
 Robotic surgery allows your surgeon to perform surgical maneuvers using a computer-assisted console and specialized tools.

 The da Vinci system also uses a tiny camera that goes into the incision to provide your surgeon with real-time 3D images of the surgical area.
 The camera sends images to an external monitor that your CMIRS surgeon watches throughout the procedure.